-We have audited the consolidated financial statements of International Millennium Mining Corp. (the "Company"), which comprise the consolidated statement of financial position as at December 31, 2020, and 2019, and the consolidated statements of operations and comprehensive loss, changes in equity and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Millennium Silver Corp. (formerly International Millennium Mining Corp.) (the "Company"), which comprise the statement of financial position as at December 31, 2021, and the statements of operations and comprehensive loss, cash flows and changes in equity for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2020, and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRSs").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).